markmead/blog/posts/alpinejs-plugin-textarea-autogrow.md

 We have the `x-data` context initialising a `resize()` function which has the same logic as our JavaScript example.
-This function is then called when the Alpine JS component initialises and again everytime the `input` DOM event is dispatched.
+This function is then called when the Alpine JS component initialises and again every time the `input` DOM event is dispatched.

 Great, this works but does it tick the three boxes of the JavaScript example?